Date: 25 Aug 1961

 He added, 'I am telling you the truth about this, but I never went with that bird down the fair.
 I never got anywhere with her.
 I kissed her like I said, but it was standing down by the pool.
 We didn't even lie down on the grass because she would not have it'.

-When he later made a statement, he said, 'A week ago I was I was at the fair in Ward End Park.
+When he later made a statement, he said, 'A week ago I was at the fair in Ward End Park.
 I left about 11 o'clock at night and went in Ward End Park Road, up Alum Rock Road and into Highfield Road.
 Then I went down the back of Lucas's.
 I was after a bit of money.
 I tried to find a way in, but I did not find it.
 I climbed over a fence, but had no luck'.

 He then went on to say that he also went round the back of Great Lister Street Post Office and tried to open a window but couldn't get a grip and that after walking round a block of flats he went home, arriving about 'two-ish'.